FrankiPanda/ProjectTime/readme.txt

 Hello!
-This is Frank's Git.
+This is FrankLai's Git.